truki/chatProject/README.md

 $ go run server.go
 ```

-After that ypu will see in the cosole something like this, if everything works fine ;-)
+After that you will see in the cosole something like this, if everything works fine ;-)

 ```bash
 2020/07/08 15:33:01 Chat server started and listening on :8887